 The EEOC suggests two circumstances in which employers can ask disability-related screening questions without meeting this requirement.

 First, if vaccinations are voluntary, the employee’s decision to answer pre-screening, disability-related questions must also be voluntary.
 42 U.S.C.
 12112(d)(4)(B); 29 C.F.R.
 1630.14 (d).
-If an employee fails to answer the questions, the employer may decline to administer the vaccine, but may not retaliate against, intimidate or threaten the employee for refusing to answer any questions.
+If an employee fails to answer the questions, the employer may decline to administer the vaccine, but may not retaliate against, intimidate, or threaten the employee for refusing to answer any questions.
 If a third party, without a contract with the employer (i.e., pharmacy or other health care provider), administers an employer-required vaccination, this requirement does not apply to pre-vaccination medical screening questions.

-Second, asking for proof of receipt of a COVID-19 vaccination is not a disability-related inquiry, but subsequent follow-up questions may violate federal civil rights laws.
+Second, asking for proof of receipt of a COVID-19 vaccination is not a disability-related inquiry, but subsequent questions may violate federal civil rights laws.
 For example, an employer that asks a worker why s/he did not receive a vaccination may elicit information about that person’s disability or other medical information.
-Instead, the employer should advise workers not to provide any medical information along with their proof of vaccination.
+Instead, the employer should advise their workers not to provide any medical information along with their proof of vaccination.